ERATOMMSD/FalStar-MAB/README.md

 1. Open Matlab;

+2. clone Breach from https://github.com/decyphir/breach, and reset it to version 1.2.13, and name it as 'breach_1213'

-2. move to folder “FalStar-MAB/src/breach 1213/” of the cloned repository (either from command line or using the browsing facilities of the GUI);
+3. move to folder “FalStar-MAB/src/breach 1213/” of the cloned repository (either from command line or using the browsing facilities of the GUI);

-3. setup a C/C++ compiler using command ’mex -setup’
+4. setup a C/C++ compiler using command ’mex -setup’
 – Please check here for instructions on how to select the compiler for different operating systems: https://www.mathworks.com/help/matlab/matlab_ external/changing-default-compiler.html

-4. run ’InstallBreach’
+5. run ’InstallBreach’

 # Usage: